KennaSecurity/toolkit/tasks/connectors/synack/readme.md

+## Support
+For help or any questions related to Synack toolkit task, please contact Synack support at help@synack.com

-## Running the Synack task
+## About the Synack task

-This toolkit brings in data from Synack
+This toolkit task fetches Exploitable Vulnerabilities from Synack platform and ingests them into Kenna.
+In Kenna, the Vulnerabilities will be added to an Asset.
+It will either create new Assets, or map to an existing one if there is a match.

+It is recommended to use the option **asset_defined_in_tag** (enabled by default).
+It allows you to:
+- filter the list of Synack Exploitable Vulnerabilities that would be ingested into Kenna
+- put the Vulnerabilities in the desired Assets in Kenna

-To run this task you need the following information from Synack:
+To run this task you need the following information
+### From Synack

-1. Synack API Url.
+- Synack API Url.
 Just the domain name, no prefixes.
-For example, api.synack.com.
+For example, api.synack.com
-2. Synack API token
+- Synack API token

+### From Kenna
+- Kenna Connector ID
+- Kenna API key

 ## Command Line

-See the main Toolkit for instructions on running tasks.
+See the main Toolkit readme for [general instructions](https://github.com/KennaSecurity/toolkit/blob/master/README.md) on running Kenna toolkit tasks.

 For this task, if you leave off the Kenna API Key and Kenna Connector ID, the task will create a json file in the default or specified output directory.
-You can review the file before attempting to upload to the Kenna directly.
+You can review the file before attempting to upload to Kenna directly.

-Recommended Steps:
+### Recommended Steps:

 1. Run with Synack keys only to ensure you are able to get data properly from Synack
 1. Review output for expected data